Hard Water Areas In The UK

 The water softener consists of small round balls, about 1 to 2mm in diameter, made from a special resin.
 They’re packed into a tube (known as a column) and primed with sodium ions from water softening salt.

 Hard water percolates through the column and exchanges its calcium and magnesium ions for sodium ions.
 The result is that the hard water ions attach themselves to the ion exchange resin and the sodium ions leave the exchanger with the outgoing water.
 Simple!

 Luckily, the manufacturers of ion exchange water softeners make it really easy for us.
-They either come already built into the appliance and all you do is add salt, or you can buy cartridges containing the resin which plugs into a holder within the water stream.
-After a certain time, all you do is change the cartridge for a new one.
-Either way works, you just make your choice.
+These water softeners either come already built into the appliance and all you have to do is add salt, or you can buy cartridges containing the resin which plug into a holder within the water stream.
+After a certain amount of time, you simply have to replace the cartridge with a new one.

-We hope you found this information useful and you now know a bit about water hardness.
-As we said earlier in the article, you need to know a little bit of chemistry but it's not that difficult.
+We hope you found this information useful!
+As we said earlier in the article, you just need to understand a little bit of chemistry to get the basics of hard water and its effects.

-All you have to remember is that areas with chalk or limestone rocks supply hard water.
+All you have to remember is that areas with chalk or limestone rocks get hard water.
 There are manufacturers who supply water fittings designed to deal with hard water both as drinking water and washing water.
-Keep your eyes peeled for these products and check out our hard water filtering shower heads and accessories on our website at Stone-Stream.com.
+Keep your eyes peeled for such products and check out StoneStream's hard water filtering shower heads and accessories.
 They will certainly make life much more comfortable for you and your family.

 Thanks for reading!